-- 3.1 The PPF will generally provide no litigation funding. - 3.2 If an office holder intends to fund legal action from assets in the insolvent estate, the PPF will balance the forecast enhancement in the resulting dividend against the potential impact of costs.
-It will also consider the time cost of the delay in receiving and investing the dividend while the investigation and/or legal action continues. - 3.3 We expect IPs to have considered and be able to articulate the following areas before launching legal action: - The prospects of success the PPF will expect to see any legal opinion obtained by the IP, and will not generally support any legal action that assesses the chances of success at less than 60%.
-Legal opinions expressing the chances of success in non-percentage terms will not usually be sufficient. - Whether the potential targets of the proposed legal action have sufficient resources and/or relevant insurance to pay any award made against them excellent legal cases will not be supported if they are only likely to result in pyrrhic victories unless there is an issue of principle or wider legal importance to the PPF at stake. - Prudent litigation forecasts, including a worst-case costs analysis.
-The PPF will expect the actions at each expected stage in the proceedings to be fully explained, and the costs of each stage to be quantified.
-It will also expect possible exit routes and the associated costs to have been identified in the event that the legal action does not proceed as hoped. - Funding of the action in addition to funding from the insolvent estate, the PPF will expect the IP to have considered: - a. the chances of having an adverse costs order awarded against them and the availability of adequate after the event insurance; - b. litigation funding; - c. the possibility of assigning the action, if appropriate; and - d. conditional fee agreements. - The potential level of costs that will not be recoverable from the defendants even if the claim is successful, the most significant of which will probably be the IP's own time costs and disbursements in supporting the claim. - Expertise of the IP's chosen legal advisors we would normally expect the IP's legal advisors to have proven expertise in the litigation area being pursued.
+3.1 The PPF will generally provide no litigation funding.
+3.2 If an office holder intends to fund legal action from assets in the insolvent estate, the PPF will balance the forecast enhancement in the resulting dividend against the potential impact of costs.
+It will also consider the time cost of the delay in receiving and investing the dividend while the investigation and/or legal action continues.
+3.3 We expect IPs to have considered and be able to articulate the following areas before launching legal action: The prospects of success - the PPF will expect to see any legal opinion obtained by the IP, and will not generally support any legal action that assesses the chances of success at less than 60%.
+Legal opinions expressing the chances of success in non-percentage terms will not usually be sufficient.
+Whether the potential targets of the proposed legal action have sufficient resources to pay any award made against them - excellent legal cases will not be supported if they are only likely to result in pyrrhic victories, unless there is an issue of wider legal importance to the PPF at stake.